Skip to main content

 “4.
 If… classes, examinations, study or work requirements are held on Friday after four o’clock post meridian or on Saturday, similar or makeup classes, examinations, study or work requirements… shall be made available on other days, where it is possible and practicable to do so….”

-Cornell United Religious Work maintains a list of religious holidays.
-It is important to take these dates into consideration when designing a course syllabus.
-Many students are unaware that steps can be taken so that they can be committed to both their faith and their studies.
+Many students are unaware that they can request accommodation so they can be committed to both their faith and their studies.
 Some are aware but hesitant to seek an accommodation because they fear retribution once their faith is revealed.
 These realities make it all the more important to communicate accommodation mechanisms early in the term, preferably via a published syllabus.
-The sensitive handling of a religious-observance accommodation sends a positive message to the student because it reaffirms Cornell’s commitment to diversity of thought.
+The sensitive handling of a religious observance accommodation sends a positive message to the student because it reaffirms Cornell’s commitment to equity and belonging.